 Jadera Secrets is located in People’s Square, right in the center – of Zadar.
 You begin your journey at the Ethnological Museum doorway, where Lucija will be waiting for you.
 Of course, you need to book ahead of time, or you can call her last minute if you like, though I’d suggest you book online to secure your preferred time slot.
 And, if you use the code ‘donkey’, you’ll save 50kn off the pice.
 Yay!

 This game was a great way to spend a couple of hours exploring Zadar in a slightly different kind of way – even as a local like me.
 I had two friends visiting who had not been to Zadar before, and together with my son, the four of us finished the game in around 80 mins.
 (The goal is to complete it in under 75 mins)

-All you need to bring with you 350kn (€47), comfortable shoes, and perhaps a bottle of water to stay hydrated on these hot summer days and you are all set, as the lightweight box contains all you need.
+All you need to bring with you 350kn (€47), comfortable shoes, and we also suggest that you pack your bag with a bottle of water to stay hydrated on these hot summer days and some exyra pocket as you pass a great ice-cream shop enroite – then, you are all set, as the lightweight box contains all you need.

 The idea is to complete the task in groups of between 2-5 people.
 If you have more than 5 people, I’d suggest booking two games and racing each other to the finish line.

 So, if you’re visiting Zadar soon, and you’re on the lookout for something a little different to do, why not try opening the secrets of Jadera?